 - (1) The commissioner may require a person who created or is maintaining an emergent reportable release to submit an immediate action plan.
-The commissioner shall notify such person, verbally or in writing, that submission of an immediate action plan is required, and shall specify a deadline for the submission of such plan. - (2) Any person who created or is maintaining a significant existing release, except a release to groundwater requiring immediate action pursuant to subsection (f)(5) of this section, shall submit an immediate action plan to the commissioner in the time specified by subsection (f) of this section, or, if a time period is not specified in such subsection, not more than 90 days after discovery of a significant existing release. - (3) An immediate action plan shall contain a description of the actions already underway and those proposed to achieve an immediate action transition-point specified by subsection (h) of this section or a standard specified in the cleanup standards sections of the RBCRs, and shall: - (A) Be prepared using a form prescribed by the commissioner; - (B) Identify one or more persons who created or is maintaining the release; - (C) Identify the person who will certify or verify the completion of the immediate action; - (D) Reference the initial release report for such release, and update any information provided in such report based on the most current available information regarding such release; - (E) Propose a schedule for achieving an immediate action transition-point specified in subsection (h) of this section or a standard specified in the cleanup standards sections of the RBCRs on or before one year following the discovery of a release; - (F) Provide any other information specified by subsection (d) of this section, and subsection (e) or (f) of this section, as applicable; and - (G) Provide any other information specified by the commissioner on such form. - (4) The commissioner may review the immediate action plan, and may approve or reject such plan, in writing.
+The commissioner shall notify such person, verbally or in writing, that submission of an immediate action plan is required, and shall specify a deadline for the submission of such plan. - (2) A person who created or is maintaining a significant existing release, except a release to groundwater requiring immediate action pursuant to subsection (f)(5) of this section, shall submit an immediate action plan to the commissioner in the time specified by subsection (f) of this section, or, if a time period is not specified in such subsection, not more than 90 days after discovery of a significant existing release. - (3) An immediate action plan shall contain a description of the actions already underway and those proposed to achieve an immediate action transition-point specified by subsection (h) of this section or a standard specified in the cleanup standards sections, and shall: - (A) Be prepared using a form prescribed by the commissioner; - (B) Identify one or more persons who created or is maintaining the release; - (C) Identify the person who will certify or verify the completion of the immediate action; - (D) Reference the initial release report for such release, and update any information provided therein based on the most current available information regarding such release; - (E) Propose a schedule for achieving an immediate action transition-point specified in subsection (h) or a standard specified in the cleanup standards sections on or before 1 year following the discovery of a release; - (E) Provide any other information specified by subsection (d) of this section, and subsections (e) or (f), as applicable; and - (F) Provide any other information specified by the commissioner on such form. - (4) The commissioner may review the immediate action plan, and may approve or reject such plan, in writing.
 The commissioner's determination shall be provided to the person who submitted the immediate action plan and the person identified as certifying completion of the immediate action.
-If the commissioner determines that the proposed actions and schedule in such plan are not protective of human health or the environment, the commissioner shall reject the immediate action plan.
-If the commissioner rejects the plan, the commissioner shall state the reasons for rejection, which may include, but shall not be limited to:
+If the commissioner determines that the proposed actions and schedule therein are not protective of human health or the environment, the commissioner shall reject the immediate action plan.
+If the commissioner rejects the plan, the commissioner shall state the reasons for rejection, which may include, but shall not be limited to: - (A) The actions proposed are incomplete or otherwise inappropriate; - (B) The schedule proposed does not address the release with sufficient urgency when considering any imminent threat to human health or the environment, even if the schedule proposed otherwise satisfies the deadlines specified in subsection (e) of this section, and subsection (f) or (g), as applicable; or

-- (A) The actions proposed are incomplete or otherwise inappropriate; - (B) The schedule proposed does not address the release with sufficient urgency when considering any imminent threat to human health or the environment, even if the schedule proposed otherwise satisfies the deadlines specified in subsection (e) of this section, and subsection (f) or (g) of this section, as applicable; or - (C) The immediate action plan does not identify the PEP or LEP, if an LEP is required, who will certify the immediate action is complete. - (5) If the commissioner does not reject the immediate action plan within 21 days after receipt, the plan, including the proposed actions and schedule, shall be automatically deemed approved. - (6) If the commissioner rejects the proposed actions and schedule, the actions and schedule shall be revised and resubmitted for the commissioner's review not later than 7 days after such rejection.
+- (C) The immediate action plan does not identify the PEP or LEP, if an LEP is required, who will certify the immediate action is complete. - (5) If the commissioner does not reject the immediate action plan within 21 days after receipt, the plan, including the proposed actions and schedule, shall be automatically deemed approved. - (6) If the commissioner rejects the proposed actions and schedule, the actions and schedule shall be revised and resubmitted for the commissioner's review within 7 days.